 Definition of Reverse Biasing

-A PN junction device is said to be in reverse biased condition when the p region is connected to the negative potential of the battery and n region is connected to the positive potential of the battery.
+A PN junction device is in reverse biased condition when the p region is connected to the negative potential and n region is connected to the positive potential of the battery.

 Let us have a look at the reverse biased arrangement of a PN junction diode: